 Chemistry - Courses

-It is designed for students who are in the health care fields and other non-science major programs and who need only an introduction to chemistry.
-This sequence acquaints students with the quantitative aspects of chemistry, and the foundation concepts/practices of inorganic, organic, and biological chemistry.
+This course is designed for students who are in the health care fields and other non-science major programs and who need only an introduction to organic and biological chemistry.
+This sequence acquaints students with the quantitative aspects of chemistry, and the foundation concepts/practices of organic, and biological chemistry.
 The laboratory part of the course supports concepts addressed in the classroom and introduces standard laboratory procedures, safety considerations, and conservation principles.

 CH 112 - Chemistry for Health Occupations